40net-cloud/fortinet-azure-solutions/FortiGate/AzureGatewayLoadBalancer/README.md

 1. Connection from client to the Standard Public IP - s: a.b.c.d - d: w.x.y.z
 2. The packet is picked up and transfered from the consumer environment towards the producer Azure Gateway Load Balancer.
 No NAT - s: a.b.c.d - d: w.x.y.z
 3. Traffic is send to one of the FortiGate VM across the inbound VXLAN tunnel. - s: a.b.c.d - d: w.x.y.z
-4. Traffic when allowed on the Virtual Wire Pair firewall policy is send back to the Azure Gateway Load Balancer across the outbound VXLAN tunnel. - s: a.b.c.d - d: w.x.y.z
+4. Traffic when allowed on the virtual wire pair firewall policy is send back to the Azure Gateway Load Balancer across the outbound VXLAN tunnel. - s: a.b.c.d - d: w.x.y.z
 5. The Azure Gateway Load Balancer sends the inspected packet back to the consumer VNET - s: a.b.c.d - d: w.x.y.z
 6. The inspected packet is translated (DNAT) to the receiving VM - s: a.b.c.d - d: 10.1.0.5